 How are you working to ensure that the process is open and accessible to the public?

-Charter Commission meetings will be open to the public and have time allocated for public testimony.
+Charter Commission meetings are open to the public and have time allocated for public testimony.
 In addition, the Charter Commission will engage in a community conversation over the next two years.

 Will this process be affected by the COVID-19 crisis?

 The impact of the COVID-19 crisis will be felt by our city for years, and it is hard to predict when we will return to normal operations.
-Despite the barriers the COVID-19 crisis might present, the City of Portland is committed in assembling the Charter Commission and providing them the resources necessary to engage the community and make meaningful recommendations to the way the City does business.
+Despite the barriers the COVID-19 crisis might present, the City of Portland is committed to providing the Charter Commission with the resources necessary to engage the community and make meaningful recommendations for the way the City does business.